The word ‘surrealism’ has a different use in everyday English from its meaning in critical discourse.

 Surrealism in critical discourse: Over and above.
 Literally, super-real (from French).

 ‘Surreal’ is a modern word and does indeed mean, correctly, what everyone thinks it means.
+Something like this is often thought to be surreal:

 The word ‘surrealism’ , however, existed before ‘surreal’, which is a back formation because an adjectival form comes in handy.
 ‘Surreal’ has been around since the 1930s and took off in the 1950s.